 or tear off a three-inch piece of paper from the roll.

-a.
-Testing with urine: Either urinate directly on the paper or collect urine in
+- Testing with urine: Either urinate directly on the paper or collect urine in a cup

-a cup and dip the paper into the urine in the cup.
-Please note that first morning
+and dip the paper into the urine in the cup.
+Please note that first morning urine

-your mouth with water, spit it out into the sink, and spit again.
-Now, collect some
+with water, spit it out into the sink, and spit again.
+Now, collect some saliva

-saliva in a spoon and moisten the paper in the saliva.
-Do not eat, drink or brush
+in a spoon and moisten the paper in the saliva.
+Do not eat, drink or brush your

-- The ideal urine reading should be between 6.5 to 7.5, and saliva readings should
+- The ideal urine reading should be between 6.5- 7.5, and saliva readings should be

-give you tips on what to do if your reading is not in the ideal zone.
+Tips if your reading is not in the ideal zone

 Readings below 6.5: